August 16, 2023

 Retiring employees can also claim a tax-free lump sum of up to 1.5 times their final salary if they meet certain conditions relating to their years of service.

-Employees must ensure they are entitled to tax relief on pension contributions they want to pay.
+Your employees must ensure they are entitled to tax relief on pension contributions they want to pay.

-• Manually cross-checking your age-related percentage limits
+Manually cross-checking their age-related percentage limits, or

-The employees must keep this tax certificate in their records because it proves they are making AVCs and are entitled to tax relief.
+Your employees must keep this tax certificate in their records because it proves they are making AVCs and are entitled to tax relief.

 PAYE (Pay As You Earn) employees can fill out their details:

-• On the Revenue Online Service (ROS) website (www.revenue.ie/en/online-services/index.aspx) OR
+On the Revenue Online Service (ROS) website (www.revenue.ie/en/online-services/index.aspx), or

 These include: